What is a VAT security bond and do I need to give one?

 • The appeals procedure should you wish to challenge HMRC’s decision

-You must be given a minimum of 30 days from the date of notification to pay the bond.
-HMRC take a variety of factors into account when calculating how much security you need to provide, including your perceived level of risk.
+HMRC state you will be given "a reasonable amount of time" from the date of notification to pay the bond.
+HMRC take a variety of factors into account when calculating how much security you need to provide, including your perceived level of risk and likely tax liability.

-What can you do if you receive a VAT Notice of Requirement?
+What can you do if you receive a VAT, PAYE, or NI Notice of Requirement?

 You have a number of options in this situation, including: